-York to receive an antibody called 3F8, which has shown promising results.
-From March 2009 to March 2011, we flew coast to coast for his treatment.
-The 3F8 antibody is an extremely painful treatment that Ty had to endure once a month, provided he was HAMA negative.
-While in New York, Ty also endured an experimental treatment on his lower left leg, which still showed active disease in February 2010.
-The procedure involved a small incision made in his left leg and then injecting liquid nitrogen in the area, to freeze the disease.This process is commonly used in bone cancers but not on neuroblastoma.
-Ty was the third neuroblastoma child at Sloan Kettering to receive this procedure which was successful!
+Ty still had disease showing in his left leg, even after 9 rounds of the antibody.
+So our oncologist recommended Ty to have an experimental surgery on his lower left leg, which he believed would get rid of the remaining cancer.
+The procedure/surgery involved a small incision made in his left leg and injecting liquid nitrogen in the area, to freeze the disease.This process is commonly used in bone cancers but not on neuroblastoma.
+Ty was the third neuroblastoma child at Sloan Kettering to receive this procedure which was successful.

 Please keep Ty in your prayers so he can remain healthy, happy, and remain no evidence of disease!